Office: SJU Sweeney Hall 2202

 - 2006 Certificate in University Teaching Prize, University of Waterloo

-For the last couple of years, my work has focussed on the means for ethical engagement with the trauma of others.
-In particular, I’ve been looking at how writers use the formal features of their texts to manage both their own and their audience’s access to the events being represented.
+In the last number of years, my work has explored such questions as ethical engagement with the trauma of others.
+Namely, it has considered how writers use the formal features of their texts to manage both their own and their audience’s access to, and thereby relationships with, the events and people being represented.
+I have also developed a focus that considers literary representations of acts of eating.
+This work conceives of representation of eating as explorations of power systems and dynamics.

 Areas of graduate supervision